-We call it evidence-driven investing.
+So ... now that you've looks at what evidence really looks like, how is evidence-driven investing applied based on those principles?
 Decades have gone into academic research to answer the fundamental question: "Where do returns come from in the first place?"
 Below describes the application of answers from all that research.

 From an early age, we’re taught that winning or beating the competition is good, but evidence-driven investing tells us that nothing could be further from the truth when it comes to investing.

 Competing to win in this context – whether that’s running after a new investment tip or trying to time or guess the market ignores the reality that every other investor is doing the same - it's a zero sum game.
 It’s virtually impossible to consistently pick winning stocks that no one else has spotted and the performance of ‘star’ fund managers is often a string of luck, rather than true consistent and persistent skill.
 Playing this game incurs significant costs and encourages financial misbehavior, both of which can damage your long-term wealth.

 Evidence-driven investing provides a structured and disciplined approach to portfolio construction that creates wealth by capturing the returns of the whole market, driving down costs and removing the emotional decision-making of a beat-the-market mindset.
 Markets go up and down and the magnitude of what your portfolio experiences can be managed.
 Of course, investing means taking risks; risks that may be mitigated through intelligent diversification and allocation that may narrow the range of gains and loss to focus on desired long term results (where I define long term as the rest of your life).